balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 title: Jetson Orin
 ---

-# Jetson Orin
+# Provisioning Jetson Orin

-## How to check your Jetson Orin's UEFI firmware version
+## Check your Jetson Orin's UEFI firmware version

-You can check which UEFI firmware version your Orin device is running either by connecting to your device's debug UART interface, or by attaching a display to the Orin's video port.
+You can check which UEFI firmware version your Jetson Orin device is running either by connecting to your device's debug UART interface, or by attaching a display to the Orin's video port.

 The debug UART interface can be accessed on the Orin Nano and Orin NX devices by connecting a USB to RS232 converter to the TX, RX and GND pins on the carrier board, which are located underneath the Orin module.